Parole

 If you fail to meet the terms of release, you could end up back in prison again.

-WHAT ARE “TECHNICAL VIOLATIONS” OF PROBATION?
+WHAT ARE “TECHNICAL VIOLATIONS” OF PAROLE?

 A “technical violation” of parole occurs when the person on parole with a suspended sentence violates less rules of probation that are not necessarily the specific conditions set for the person on parole.